 - Nipple Ischaemia Although the newer techniques make complete nipple ischaemia extremely unlikely, it has been reported for this to occur following breast reduction surgery.
 The risk of nipple ischaemia is significantly increased in patients who are smokers.
 It is therefore strongly recommended that you stop smoking 4 – 6 weeks before the operation.

 - Body Image Altering your breast size will impact upon your body image.
-It is important that you discuss your ideal breast size at length with your surgeon.
+It is important that you discuss your ideal breast size at length with your plastic surgeon.

 - Bleeding and haematoma (bleeding into the tissues) This rarely requires a return to the operating theatre or a blood transfusion.
 Aspirin, as well as other non-steroidal anti-inflammatory agents taken up to 2 weeks prior to surgery, even as a single small dose, can increase the risk of bleeding.
 Multivitamins can also alter your bleeding.
 Patients on anti-coagulants need specific perioperative management.

 - Firmness Excessive firmness of the breast can occur after surgery due to internal scarring.
 The occurrence of this is not predictable and additional treatment including surgery may be necessary.

 - Deep Venous Thrombosis and Pulmonary Embolism There is a small risk that blood may accumulate in the large veins in the lower legs and may clot once the patient starts to move and walk post surgery.
 These clots may then move from the calf into the lungs where they may cause severe problems with breathing or occasionally death.
 The oral contraceptive pill and hormone replacement therapy can increase the risk of deep venous thrombosis.
 If you are taking such medication, you should discuss this with A/Prof Ashton and your anaesthetist prior to surgery.